will-z-yu/Baccarat/README.md

 Beginning of output | [...] | End of output
 ------------------- | ----- | -------------
 <img src="img/output1.PNG" width="398"> | [...] | <img src="img/output2.PNG" width="398">

+Each round of game displays intial score of player's and banker's hand.

+If draw/hit condition is met, player/banker draws a card.

+Then the program compares the score, annouces the result of that round (PLAYER/BANKER/TIE/PANDA/DRAGON).

+At the end of the program, statistics on number of rounds, number of banker/player wins, special conditions (TIE/DRAGON/PANDA/PAIRS) and their round of occurence are shown for further analysis.